 But as the work becomes more obscure and convoluted, I think it eventually becomes uninteresting except as the symptom of Lacan's desire for some kind of cult status - a status he clearly achieved.
-Along the way, he also made a lot of money enabling him - most notably - to purchase Gustave Courbet's L'Origine du Monde when it came on the market.
-The painting is now in the Musee d'Orsay.
+Along the way, he also made a lot of money.

 Rather in the same way, I came to distrust Derrida's work and gave up on his lectures.
 (I tried again at a later date but gave up again).
 But I never developed the same distrust towards Barthes, Foucault or Levi-Strauss.
 I had chance to listen to them during my time in Paris and felt that in their different ways they were all perfectly serious and not seduced by their own fame.

-I attended Lacan's seminars and read the Ecrits when I was in Paris.
-I also had chance to discuss Lacan's work with Elisabeth [Sanda] Geblesco who commuted up to Paris weekly from her home in Monaco to train as an analyst.
+I attended Lacan's public lectures and read the Ecrits when I was in Paris.
+I also had chance to discuss Lacan's work with Elisabeth [Sanda] Geblesco.
 Later (1974 - 81) she became one of the last analysts to be supervised by Lacan.
 She died in 2002 and in 2008 her notebooks recording her meetings with Lacan were published as Un Amour de Transfert.
+See now my review